How to Accept and Merge a Mission

 - Accept reports blockers: Resolve the listed issues, then rerun

-/spec-kitty.accept. - Merge fails: Ensure your current checkout is clean and the feature resolves correctly.
+/spec-kitty.accept. - Merge fails: Ensure your current checkout is clean and the mission resolves correctly.

 spec-kitty merge --target <branch>only if you intend to override it.